animikhroy/rk_toolkit_pipeline_diagrams/README.md

 ### 01_rk_toolkit

-A generalized implementation of the  [A novel approach ot TDA: RK Diagrams Paper]() written by Andor Kesselman  and Animikh Roy.
+A generalized implementation of the  [A Novel Approach to Topological Graph Theory with R-K Diagrams and Gravitational Wave Analysis](https://arxiv.org/abs/2201.06923) written by Andor Kesselman  and Animikh Roy.
 It's essentially a utility package ( like sklearn ) specifically meant to support transfroms and objects in the RKPipeline.